-They find Tiana raped and murdered, and Akira, in a deep rage, slaughters all of the 7th cavalry, and history supposedly embellishes the story saying the Native Americans were the ones to beat them.
+They find Tiana raped and murdered, and Akira, in a deep rage, slaughters all of the 7th cavalry.
+History supposedly embellishes the story saying the Native Americans were the ones to kill them.

 Now you must be wondering, ‘Hey, that’s the final chapter?
 How do they get home?
 Does beating demons through time five different times really just end everything?’
 Well, the answer is……..

 Immediately after the end of the Battle at Little Big Horn, we cut to Akira walking through what seems like a burning desolate wasteland of an earth while carrying a suitcase.
 He remembers various battles from the past, but mostly he remembers his time with Miki.